District Courts FAQ's

 In most cases, yes.
 These documents are available ONLY to the person to whom the sealed/expunged record belongs.
 State-issued identification will need to be presented in person to obtain these documents.
 If you are unable to come in person, call the Clerk’s Office at (501) 371-4739.

 You can file a petition to seal with the court after the case has been fully disposed of and any waiting period that may apply to the charge have been met.
-After copies of the petition to seal have been delivered to the prosecuting attorney's office and police department in the jurisdiction of which the charge exists, a fifty dollar ($50.00) filing fee will be collected and the petition will be filed with the court.
-There is a waiting period of up to ninety (90) days before the petition is answered.
-There may be a different type of petition to seal for each charge, depending on how that particular charge was disposed of.
-Each set of charges requires a separate petition to seal and fifty dollar ($50.00) filing fee.
-Depending on the type of charge(s) and how it was resolved, there may be a waiting period before a petition to seal may be filed with the court and will not be accepted until the waiting period is over.
+Copies of the petition to seal must be delivered to the prosecuting attorney's office and police department in the jurisdiction of which the charge exists.
+There may be a waiting period of up to ninety (90) days before the petition completed.
+Different forms may be needed for different charges.
+Each case requires a separate petition to seal and order be completed.
+Depending on the type of charge(s) and how it was resolved, there may be a waiting period before a petition to seal may be filed with the court.
 You may call the court to find out if a waiting period applies to your particular charges.
-Petitions to seal are either granted or denied by the JUDGE.
+Petitions to seal are either granted or denied by the Judge.
 Access the petitions to seal here.

 The Judge may deny the sealing of a case(s) due to, but not limited to, non-payment of fine/cost or not complying with court orders, such as completing probation or court ordered classes and a hearing may be scheduled in front of the Judge.

 Court documents associated with Little Rock District Criminal Court are not accessible online.
 These documents may be obtained in person, by fax, or through the mail (fees may apply).
 Information that will be available is the ability to see the status of a case, make payments online and much more.